tino9411/nodeflow/README.md

 ## Project Overview

 NodeFlow aims to solve the challenge of creating dynamic, adaptable AI-driven workflows by providing a modular, node-based system that integrates various data sources and LLM nodes.
-It is intended to facilitate easy setup and management of data pipelines, specifically for backend engineers and developers seeking to incorporate AI-driven insights into complex, multi-step workflows without extensive front-end design requirements.
-This tool is designed for backend engineers and AI developers looking for a streamlined way to integrate conditional LLM processing and handle dynamic data flow in diverse use cases, from data analysis to AI-based recommendation systems.
+It is intended to facilitate easy setup and management of data pipelines, specifically for users looking to incorporate AI-driven insights into complex, multi-step workflows.
+This tool is designed for technical users, data analysts, and AI developers who need a streamlined way to integrate conditional LLM processing and handle dynamic data flow in diverse use cases, from data analysis and automation to AI-based recommendation systems.

 ## Features